 Table of Contents Contents

-Maternity leave is a set period of time a biological or adoptive mother can take off from work, while pregnant and after giving birth or adoption, to raise her newborn child.
+Maternity leave is a set period of time a biological or adoptive mother (new mothers) can take off from work, while pregnant and after giving birth or adoption, to care for their newborn child.
 During this absence from work, you will receive paid maternity leave through the government benefit (EI) and your employer is required, by law, to hold your position while you are away.
-This is different from many other countries that only offer unpaid maternity leave.
-The amount of time you get from your employer varies by province and territory.
+As you see, you don’t have to be the person giving birth to qualify, and this isn’t the only exception.

 How (And When) To Apply For Maternity Leave

-To receive the EI maternity and parental leave from the Government of Canada, you have to apply and meet a set of specific criteria, including accumulating at least 600 hours of insurable employment.
 You must fill out an online application that will take about 60 minutes to complete.
 Once you begin the application, you have 72 hours to complete it.
 It's helpful to have the following information ready to submit:

 - Details (names & addresses) of your employers in the 12 months, as well as the dates of employment